Prince25/StockAlertBot/README.md

 # InventoryAlertBot
 Faced with the scenario of scalpers using bots to hog up all the inventory of popular holiday toys and sell them at ridiciously high markup price, I decided to at least attempt to put up a fight so we can get our hands on things we ~~want~~ need to survive the #Coronavirus quarantine(s).
+Of course, this is only half the battle.
+For full writeup on scoring items, look [here](https://github.com/PrinceS25/InventoryAlertBot/wiki/Beating-Scalpers).

 Buy me a [pizza](buymeacoff.ee/PrinceSingh) if you'd like to see this project expanded and support me. :) <br>
 <a href="https://www.buymeacoffee.com/PrinceSingh" target="_blank"><img src="https://i.imgur.com/NeXoy2V.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>